apache/flink-web/_posts/2022-06-01-final-checkpoint-part1.md

 all the operators would first finish their execution logic as a whole, including calling lifecycle methods like `endInput()`, then each operator could wait for the next checkpoint concurrently.
 Besides, for stop-with-savepoint we also reverted the current implementation similarly: all the tasks will first finish executing the operators' logic, then they simply wait for the next savepoint to happen before finish.
-Therefore, in this way the finish processes are unified and the data could be fully committed for all the cases.
+Therefore, in this way the finishing processes are unified and the data could be fully committed for all the cases.

 Based on this thought, as shown in the right part of Figure 3, to decoupled the process of "finishing operator logic" and "finishing tasks", we introduced a new `EndOfData` event.
 For each task, after executing all the operator logic it would first notify